jcurl/RJCP.DLL.Log/apps/DltDump/docs/pcap.md

 A frame is only decoded if the captured packet length and the original packet length are the same.
 Else data is lost and the frame is ignored.

+The seconds value is a 32-bit unsigned integer that represents the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC, and the microseconds or nanoseconds value represents the number of microseconds or nanoseconds that have elapsed since that seconds.

 ## 3. PCAP-NG Format

 This format is much more detailed and supports many more recording formats, but